yonigresearch-wq/yonigresearch-wq.github.io/_pages/experience.md

 2024 - Present

-- Consulted on the methodological planning of several clinical research projects in collaboration with unit investigators
+- Led the methodological planning and design of clinical research projects, in collaboration with multidisciplinary teams
-- Cleaned, validated and feature engineered real-world data from Israel’s largest HMO database (Clalit Research Room)
+- Cleaned, validated, and engineered real-world datasets from Israel’s largest HMO database (Clalit Research Room)
-- Processed diverse data types (demographic and clinical features, time data, purchase history)
+- Integrated and analyzed diverse data sources including demographic, clinical, temporal, and behavioral data
-- Executed advanced statistical analyses and ML workflows, with an emphasis on survival (time-to-event) analyses
+- Designed and executed advanced statistical analyses and ML workflows, with emphasis on time-to-event and survey data
-- Created (journal quality) high resolution visualizations and clean summary tables of results
+- Produced high-quality visualizations, reports, and summary tables to communicate findings
-- Clear communication of results and guiding non-technical researchers through the inference process, including co-authoring 2 manuscripts
+- Presented results and statistical insights to non-technical stakeholders, supporting interpretation, statistical inference and research decision-making, including co-authoring multiple manuscripts

 ---